How to Exfoliate Body Skin to Reduce Strawberry Legs

 Strawberry legs are caused by clogged hair follicles, ingrown hairs, keratosis pilaris, or enlarged pores that trap dead skin, oil, and bacteria.

-Shaving can worsen the appearance by causing irritation and follicle damage.
+Shaving can worsen the look by causing irritation and follicle damage.

 Dry skin also makes dark follicles more visible.